stefanwichmann/kelvin/README.md

 1. ***The light is turned on:*** Kelvin will calculate the appropriate color temperature and brightness, send it to the light and safe this state.
 2. ***The light is turned on but it's state was changed since the last update:*** Kelvin detects that you have manually changed the state (for example by activating a custom scene) and will stop managing the state for you.
 3. ***The light is turned off:*** Kelvin will clear the last known state and do nothing.

-By following this scenarios you can expect these behaviors

-- Kelvin will automatically take control of every light you turn on.
-- Once you manually changed a light it will be ignored by Kelvin until it is turned off and on again.
-- If you have a Hue Tap to control your lights, the first tap will always trigger Kelvin.
-Any following tap will disable it.

 # Development & Participation
 If you want to tinker with Kelvin and it's inner workings, feel free to do so.
 To get started you can simple clone the main repository into your `GOPATH` by executing the following commands: